-As suggested by Brown et al. (1975), we investigate the stability of the model by using Cumulative Sum of Recursive Residuals (CUSUM) and Cumulative Sum of Squares of Recursive Residuals (CUSUMSQ) tests.
-As can be read from Appendices A.3 and A.4, the straight lines plots of both Cumulative Sum of Recursive Residuals and Cumulative Sum of Squares of Recursive Residuals are situated between the two dashed lines.
-Since these two dashed lines signify that both test stay within 5% levels of significance it can be inferred that the relationship between the variables concerned is stable and the model is correctly specified.
+Finally, and as suggested by Brown et al. (1975), we investigate the stability of the model by using Cumulative Sum of Recursive Residuals (CUSUM) and Cumulative Sum of Squares of Recursive Residuals (CUSUMSQ) tests.
+As can be read from Appendices A.3 and A.4, the straight lines plots of both CUSUM and CUSUMSQ are situated between the two dashed lines.
+Since these two lines signify that both test stay within 5% levels of significance it can be inferred that the relationship between the variables concerned is stable and the model is correctly specified.